 Admission to a health career program follows a special application process.

-In addition to completing the general MCC Application, students who are interested in pursuing a health career by enrolling in the Dental Assistant, Occupational Therapy Assistant, Radiologic Science (Radiation Therapy and Radiography) and Respiratory Care programs are required to fill out a separate Health Careers Application (applications are also available by calling the Admissions office at 860-512-3210) and return it to the Health Careers Office, LRC A237.
-All Occupational Therapy Assistant applicants are also required to complete the OTA Writing Sample form and submit it along with their Health Careers Application.
+In addition to completing the general MCC Application, students who are interested in pursuing a health career by enrolling in the Dental Assistant, Occupational Therapy Assistant, Radiologic Science (Radiation Therapy and Radiography) and Respiratory Care programs are required to fill out a separate Health Career Programs Application (applications are also available by calling the Admissions Office at 860-512-3210) and return it to the Health Careers Office, LRC A237.
+All Occupational Therapy Assistant applicants are also required to complete the OTA Writing Sample form and submit it along with their Health Career Programs Application.